 - Minimum Required to Invest: Self-directed portfolios have no minimum opening deposit or balance requirements.
 The minimum for managed portfolios is $100.

-Ellevest is the leading online stock broker built by women, for women — a beacon of relatability for women investors in a stubbornly, overwhelmingly male-dominated space.
+Ellevest is the leading digital investment advisor online stock broker built by women, for women — a beacon of relatability for women investors in a stubbornly, overwhelmingly male-dominated space.
+The Ellevest offering is also more holistic than some other advisors, and their money membership not only includes investing but also includes banking*, coaching, and learning.

 Ellevest’s approach to investing and financial planning accounts for unique cultural and structural challenges faced by women investors across the income spectrum, including the gender pay gap, career breaks due to childrearing, and longer life expectancy.
-And Ellevest makes socially responsible investing options available to all members, even low-asset Ellevest Digital subscribers who aren’t bound by account minimums.
+And Ellevest makes socially responsible investing options available to all members, even low-asset Ellevest Digital subscribers who aren’t bound by account minimums, although you can also choose to just invest in their core portfolio.

 - Account Opening Bonus: None.

-- Minimum Required to Invest: There’s no minimum balance to open an Ellevest Digital account.
-Ellevest Premium accounts have a $50,000 minimum, while Private Wealth Management accounts have a $1 million minimum.
+- Minimum Required to Invest: There’s no minimum balance required to open an Ellevest account.

 Stash is another micro-investing platform that works a lot like Acorns and M1 Invest.
 The biggest difference is a self-directed approach and may offer appeal for beginner or moderate investors.
 Stash differs from a traditional online stock broker in that the platform offers limited trading windows.
 In addition, Stash allows users to purchase shares with a focus on long-term investing and offers investment advice.
 Thanks to fractional shares starting at just $0.011, you can invest in any available stocks or ETFs2 and achieve a customized, exquisitely diversified asset allocation.